 Dental drills come with an array of bits made of carbide and tungsten.
 Each has its own function from penetrating a tooth’s unyielding enamel to effectively smoothing out the rough edges of a newly-positioned inlay.
-The drill is used for eliminating decay before placing a filling, crown, inlay or onlay; removing old or damaged fillings; prepping the surface of teeth for restoration, repairs, or veneers; and many other purposes.
-Unfortunately, its speed, power and resonance have the ability to strike terror or, at least, a mild sense of foreboding in the hearts of dental patients the world over.
+The drill is used for eliminating decay before placing a filling, crown, inlay, or onlay; removing old or damaged fillings; prepping the surface of teeth for restoration, repairs, or veneers; and many other purposes.
+Unfortunately, its speed, power, and resonance can strike terror or, at least, a mild sense of foreboding in the hearts of dental patients the world over.

 We Have an Alternative!

 Air abrasion is a new technology.
-In fact, it’s not yet in widespread use, and we’re proud to offer our patients this stand-in for the standard option.
+It’s not yet in widespread use, and we’re proud to offer our patients this stand-in for the standard option.
 This tool resembles a Waterpik more so than the drill you’ve come to know but not love, yet its purpose is much the same.
-Using a highly focused jet of air filled with fine aluminum or silica particles or baking soda, depending on the procedure, air abrasion essentially powers away unwanted elements.
+Using a highly focused jet of air filled with beautiful aluminum or silica particles or baking soda, depending on the procedure, air abrasion essentially powers away unwanted elements.
 It works a bit like a tiny sandblaster and can be used for:

 - Removing decayed portions of teeth

 - Preparing teeth for sealants, bonding, and other restorative or cosmetic procedures